sagemath/trac_to_gh/Issue 6836.md

 # Issue 6836: The Sturm bound for modular forms gives the wrong result sometimes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6836

 Original creator: ljpk